logan-gatlin/the-halcyon-book/src/tutorial/chapter_1.md

 end
 ```
 ## Standard collections
 The standard library provides an implementation of the list and maybe types in the list and opt (short for optional) modules respectively.
+You can view [the source code](https://git.lgatlin.dev/logan/Halcyon/src/branch/stable/lib/src/std_hc/stdlib.hc) to see how they were implemented.

 - [std](../docs/modules/std.md)
 - [list](../docs/modules/list.md)